 Download The Spreadsheet

-The analysis spreadsheet is a Macro Enabled Excel sheet for use with Microsoft Office version 2007 or newer.
+The forex market analysis spreadsheet is a Macro Enabled Excel sheet for use with Microsoft Office version 2007 or newer.
 Microsoft Excel is not forex market analysis software, it is spreadsheet software that we have adapted for our market analysis method.
-Click on the link and the analysis spreadsheet will open and load into your browser.
+Click on the link right here and the analysis spreadsheet will open and load into your browser.
 Then if you click on it, it will display on the screen in any browser, you can then save it to your hard drive if you wish.

-How To Fill Out The Spreadsheet
+Fill Out The Forex Market Analysis Spreadsheet

-1) UP = Uptrend 2) Down = Downtrend 3) NO trend.
+1) Up = Uptrend 2) Down = Downtrend, or 3) No trend.

-Practicing Market Analysis
+Practicing Forex Market Analysis